KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit doesn't have a standard autocomplete provider implementation.
 Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.

 👑 [KeyboardKit Pro][Pro] unlocks local and remote autocomplete.
-More information about Pro features can be found at the end of this article.
+Information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro